 Memory - Working Set

-Amount of memory in the private working set plus the amount of memory the process is using that can be shared by other processes.
+plus the amount of memory the process is using that can be shared by

 Memory - Peak Working Set